imjoy-team/imjoy-starter/notebooks/README.md

-# Jupyter notebooks for ImJoy
+# Jupyter/Colab notebooks for ImJoy

 If you want to run the Jupyter notebooks locally, please install the ImJoy-Engine (a wrapper to Jupyter notebooks) via `pip install imjoy`.